ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 - Passes/Optimizations

-  - Like llvm passes, give the backend chance to do something like optimization.
+  - Like llvm passes, give backend a chance to do something like optimization.

 - Generate output file